therealnicoroshi/modlist/README.md

 ## ❗You will need to set up and configure Heart of Magic ❗

 ### When in game press 'F11' to bring up the key mapping menu.
-Find Heart of Magic, and use it's hotkey to open
+Find Heart of Magic, and use it's hotkey to open (should be F8 by default but might be marked as my suggested 'Y' key)

 - [Follow the instructions >>>here<<<](https://www.nexusmods.com/skyrimspecialedition/mods/171146)

-### I recommend doing the complex scan after clicking on the Python install and toggling on 'Spell Tomes Only' button.
+### I recommend doing the complex scan, and toggling on 'Spell Tomes Only' button.

 ### Personally I used the easy profile in my game and set to auto learn the next spell in the tree but feel free to try different things or not use at all